gparab1987/flashcards/docs/specification.md

 ### 1. Flashcard Study Mode

-- Flashcards show a Spanish word by default.
+- Flashcards show a French word by default.
 - Clicking a card flips it to reveal the English translation.
 - After flipping, two buttons appear:
   - ✅ "I got it right"